 Managed WP hosting is almost always the best solution for WordPress sites.
 Here are a few things to consider when deciding whether or not to use it.

 First of all, is it an important site?
 If it isn’t, there may be no reason to spend all that money on hosting.
-If it’s a just personal blog say, then there isn’t much difference between loading in 2.8 seconds on a VPS or 1.9 on managed WP hosting.
+If it’s a just personal blog, say there isn’t much difference between loading in 2.8 seconds on a VPS.
+Or 1.9 on managed WP hosting.

-The number of sites you can install on an account is usually a bottleneck — often just one site in fact — so be careful to only use this type of hosting when a site really warrants it.
+The number of sites you can install on an account is usually a bottleneck.
+Often just one site.
+So be careful only to use this hosting when a site warrants it.

-Other than that, if you have a large and/or important site and need to make sure it runs as smoothly and reliably as possible, go with managed WordPress hosting (as long as you can live with the minor restrictions it imposes).
+Other than that, if you have a significant and/or essential site and need to make sure it runs as smoothly and reliably.
+As possible, go with managed WordPress hosting (as long as you can live with the minor restrictions it imposes).

 Avoiding Managed WordPress Hosting

 Again, there isn’t much to stay away from.
-For WordPress sites, managed WordPress hosting is almost always a better fit — although if you don’t have the money, or you need to stash a bunch of sites in one place, then regular VPS hosting may serve you better.
+For WordPress sites, managed WordPress hosting is almost always a better fit.
+Although if you don’t have the money or need to stash a bunch of sites in one place, then regular VPS hosting may serve you better.

-Just like there’s no restaurant that’ll please everyone, there’s no magic one-size-fits-all solution for a website either — the type of hosting you need depends heavily on your goals and the requirements of your own individual project.
+Like no restaurant pleases everyone, there’s no magic one-size-fits-all solution for a website.
+The hosting you need depends heavily on your goals and project requirements.

-Weigh the importance of the project, its projected resource usage, how tight your finances are and read through the pros and cons of each type of hosting to make an informed decision.
+Weigh the importance of the project and its projected resource usage.
+How tight your finances are and read through the pros and cons of each hosting to make an informed decision.

-It’s worth remembering too, that it’s relatively easy to switch hosts — and many of the top WordPress hosts actually offer free migrations — so you can always try one.
+It’s worth remembering, too, that it’s relatively easy to switch hosts.
+Finally, many of the top WordPress hosts offer free migrations — so you can always try one.